 It’s easy to assume that writers spend all their time crafting prose and editing large volumes of work, after all, most authors are famed for their obsessive daily routines and quirky ways of creating their art.
 But in fact, many authors indulge in various, sometimes unusual hobbies outside of writing, which enrich their work and help them to find new inspiration.

 Science appears to agree with them, as studies have shown that hobbies can have an interesting impact on the cognitive function of our brains, helping to prevent cognitive impairment while firing up neural processing.
-Taking up a hobby can create new neuron pathways which assists the brain in becoming more skilful at everything it does.
+Taking up a hobby can create new neuron pathways which assists the brain in becoming more skillful at everything it does.
 So, what are the quirky hobbies which helped famous authors to create their masterpieces?

 Take Mark Twain for instance – as well as creating literary masterpieces such as The Adventures of Tom Sawyer (1876) and Roughing It (1872), Twain fancied himself as an inventor.
 Though he ended up bankrupt after investing in a typesetting machine in 1889, he was not deterred from continuing his interest in pioneering science and technology.
 His friendships with Thomas Edison and Nikola Tesla gave him the inspiration to patent three inventions; a “Game Apparatus” called the “Memory-Builder”, which aimed to help children to study important dates, a self-adhesive scrapbook which went on to sell over 25,000 copies, and, his most enduring invention to date, the elastic clasp on the back of almost every bra.